fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 Among the self-hosted options, [Jenkins](https://www.jenkins.io/) is the most popular.
 It's extremely flexible and there are plugins for almost anything (except that one thing you want to do).
 This is a great option for many applications, using a self-hosted setup means that the entire environment is under your control, the number of resources can be controlled, secrets (we'll elaborate a little more on security in later sections of this part) are never exposed to anyone else and you can do anything you want on the hardware.

-Unfortunately, there is a downside.
+Unfortunately, there is also a downside.
 Jenkins is quite complicated to set up.
 It's very flexible but that means that there's often quite a bit of boilerplate/template code involved to get builds working.
 With Jenkins specifically, it also means that CI/CD must be set up with Jenkins' own domain-specific language.
 There are also the risks of hardware failures which can be an issue if the setup sees heavy use.

 With self-hosted options, the billing is usually based on the hardware.
 You pay for the server.
 What you do on the server doesn't change the billing.